 If you're hungry for more check these pages.
 Each offers suggestions to deepen your understanding and skills.

 - Voice image secrets: Understand why it's important to have the best dressed voice in town.
 Grooming isn't just for clothes.
 How you speak can determine what other people think about you.

 - Articulation/diction exercises: Tips to ensure you are understood.
 If you are inclined to mumble or fudge the ends of your words, then this is for you.

 - Coloring your voice: If you speak in a bland gray monotone you risk boring your listeners!
 They switch their ears off.
 Learn to speak in vibrant, alive TECHNICOLOR vocal variety.

 - Pacing your speech: How fast is too fast?
 How slow is too slow?
 Get your speaking pace JUST RIGHT.

-- Using silence: Give your words space so they may be fully effective.
+- Using silence: Give your words space so they can be fully effective.
 Pausing gives the listener time to hear and understand what you are saying.
 Silence is one of the most powerful speaking techniques to use.
-Give yourself the power of the pause.
+Get the power of the pause.